ProjectEssentials/ProjectEssentials-Permissions/documentation/in-using.md

     - node - new user permission. setting up for "*" (any) player. (string)
 ```

-## These are all API methods, I think you understand that everything is very simple.
+## These are all API methods, I hope you find everything simple to use.

-### For all questions, be sure to write issues!
+### If you have any questions or encounter a problem, be sure to open an issue!